aqxiy/ImpetusNiV/README.md

 Wireless Mode: auto

-Stock thermal paste applied such that no dot is at precise centerpoint
+Thermal paste applied such that no dot is at precise centerpoint

 ## Audio